FrankDidier/HNRS_PR-Number-Recognition/README.md

 ### Test Output

-Output from an input from of an image containing number 8:
+Output from an input of an image containing number 8:
 ![alt text](https://github.com/FrankDidier/HNRS_PR-Number-Recognition/blob/master/A.jpeg "Output from an input from of an image containing number 8")

 Performed on other numbers digit: